kaltura/developer-platform-docs/documentation/Video-On-Demand-and-Digital-Assets-Management/Entitlements-Privacy-Enforcement.md

 ---
 layout: page
-title: Content Entitlements and Privacy Enforcement
+title: Entitlements and Privacy Enforcement
-weight: 103
+weight: 110
 ---

 Content Entitlements is a method for governing access of end-users to groups of content items (entries) using categories.